-POWERTIG 325EXT PARAMETERS PURPOSE 1.
-Memory Function 1-9 The unit has 9 programs which allow the operator to select parameters then save the settings to the selected program channel.
-To operate, use the selector button to select the desired program number where the program is to be stored.
+POWERTIG 255EXT PARAMETERS PURPOSE 1.
+Memory Function 1-9 The unit has 9 programs which allow the operator to select parameters and hen save the settings to the selected program channel.
+To operate, use the selector button to select the desired program number where the program is to be assigned.
 The red select light will be lit, indicating that the welder is in the programming mode.
 Enter the desired program parameters.
 After all parameter changes have been made, press the selector button and hold for 3 seconds and release.
 The green save button will light, indicating the function has been saved.
 After approximately 2 seconds, the save light will go out, and the unit will default back to the red select light.
-Any additional adjustments made after this will need to be resaved.
-2. Easy Start Up Menu Normal, AC,DC The welder includes two Easy Start Up modes, one for AC and one for DC.
+Any additional adjustment made after this will need to be resaved.
+2. Easy Start Up Menu Normal, AC and DC The welder includes two Easy Start Up modes, one for AC and one for DC.
 The Easy Start Up features for AC and DC have been pre-programmed with parameters that are generally usable in most situations.
 Most parameter adjustments are blocked and are non adjustable in these modes.
-Amperage, and control functions are adjustable.
+Amperage and control functions are adjustable.
 Select Normal to allow standard setup.
 Suited for quick welds and repairs or novice use.
 3. Pre-Flow 0-25 Seconds Pre-Flow sets the gas flow time before the arc starts after the trigger or pedal is pressed.
 Used to purge the torch and flood the weld area with shielding gas so the arc start is stable and weld is free from porosity.
-Use enough time so that first "blast" of argon is settled. (about .35 seconds) Pre-flow delays the arc start by the amount of time set.
-4. Start Amps 5-325A (DC) 10-325A (AC) Serves as the 2T/4T beginning arc start amp value while using the torch switch, pedal or amptrol.
-Allows the arc to be started at a different value than the selected maximum or minimum welding amps while using the torch switch, foot pedal or hand amptrol.
-Typically used to start the weld puddle more quickly/slowly.
+Use enough time so that first blast of argon is settled (usually, about .35 seconds).
+Note: Preflow will delay the arc start by the amount of time set.
+4. Start Amps 120V: 5-120A (AC/DC) 240V: 5-250 A (AC/DC) Serves as the 2T/4T initial amp value at the time of arc initiation while using the foot pedal, torch switch or amptrol.
+This allows the arc to be initiated at a different amp value than the selected maximum or minimum welding amps.
+Typically, this used to start the weld puddle more quickly.
 This feature is usually turned to the minimum amp setting (5 amps) while the foot pedal is in use.
-However, It can be used to create a "hot" TIG start with the pedal, or used to improve arc starting.
+However, it can be used to create a "hot" start with the pedal to remedy starting issues at low amperages with larger tungsten and resolve heat dissipation issues.